 Aside from being part of GMA-7's television remake of the 1987 Sharon Cuneta blockbuster hit, Pasan Ko ang Daigdig, Gina Alajar is also set to return to the stage this November under the guidance of Filipino-Canadian director, Bobby Garcia.

-"I'm doing a play, Dogeaters, it will be shown this November," Gina told Philippine Entertainment Portal (PEP) in an interview at the Plaza Ybarra restaurant in Quezon City.
+"I'm doing a play, Dogeaters, it will be shown this November," Gina told Philippine Entertainment Portal (PEP) in an interview last night at the Plaza Ybarra restaurant in Quezon City.

 Gina is no novice when it comes to stage acting.
 Although she was part of the local version of the Vagina Monologues, it's been quite a while since Gina performed onstage.